Mille Fleur D’Uccle Chicken Breed Info

 Providing the right home for Mille Fleur D’Uccle chickens is key to keeping them happy and healthy.
 These birds thrive in a comfortable and safe environment.
 Given their smaller size, they don’t require as much space as larger breeds, but they still appreciate a bit of room to roam.
 A secure coop with ample space to perch, roost, and explore is ideal.
 Since they enjoy being outdoors, a run that allows them to forage and peck is a great idea.

 Diet plays a crucial role in their health.
 Providing a balanced feed specifically designed for bantams works best.
 They enjoy grains, vegetables, and occasional treats like mealworms.
 Always ensure they have access to fresh water—it’s a must for their well-being.
 Also, consider scattering some grit in their living area to help with digestion, especially if they are eating whole grains.
+And allowing them to forage allows them to find additional nutrients.

 Keeping an eye on their health is essential.
 While Mille Fleur D’Uccles are generally hardy, they can be susceptible to common poultry ailments like mites and respiratory issues.
 Regularly check and clean their coop to prevent these problems.
 Vaccinations and check-ups with a poultry vet can help keep them in tip-top shape.